Early Career Events

 InvitationThe conference would like to invite K-12 Educators and Administrators to attend, interact with geochemists from around the world, and participate in a special workshop event.
 The goal is to improve awareness and utilization of geochemistry content in K-12 classrooms, and to foster connections between K-12 educators and the Goldschmidt community.
 A special workshop for K-12 educators, lead by Prof. Lisa Gilbert of Williams College and Prof. Peter Berquist from Thomas Nelson CC, will introduce InTeGrate teaching materials and will provide an opportunity to learn new teaching modules for your classroom.

 You are encouraged to attend the whole meeting but the special events of this K-12 program will be focused on the Tuesday (14 August) and Thursday (16 August) of the conference.
-Tuesday will have more emphasis on elementary and middle school (K-8), whereas Thursday will have more emphasis on secondary school (9-12).
 Please bring a laptop or tablet computer to the workshop if possible.

 Tuesday and Thursday Schedule7:45-8:30 Breakfast: Start the day with breakfast with a conference mentor (see below).
 Connect with one of our academics, gain some understanding of the meeting and look forward to the rest of the day.
 Room 102.

-8:30-11:30 Conference Sessions: As well as the scientific conference sessions (up to 19 rooms of talks running at once) you will be specially invited to attend and/or contribute to sessions in Theme 14: Communicating Science: Outreach and Education.
-K-12 relevant sessions from Theme 14 will be schedule for Tuesday and Thursday mornings, and throughout the week.
+8:30-11:30 Conference Sessions: As well as the scientific conference sessions (up to 19 rooms of talks running at once) you will be specially invited to attend (and/or contribute an abstract) to sessions in Theme 14: Communicating Science: Outreach and Education.
+K-12 relevant sessions from Theme 14 will be scheduled for Tuesday and Thursday morning, and throughout the week.
 A series of oral presentations will be given.
 Theme 14 Keynote Speakers will include Dr. Jacob Foster (WGBH-TV, Boston; NGSS writing team member) and Prof. Daniel Schrag (Harvard Univ.; member of President Obama's Council of Advisors on Science and Technology).
 On Thursday morning, Dr. Gavin Schmidt (Director, NASA Goddard Institute for Space Studies) will headline an interactive Theme 14 event.

 11:45-12:45 Plenary Talk (Tuesday: Prof. Caroline Slomp, Netherlands - marine biogeochemistry; Thursday: Dr. Fumio Inagaki, Japan - geomicrobiology) – Everyone is invited to the Plenary session to hear a presentation from one of the leaders in the field.
 As well as finding out about a particular topic the talk will give an understanding of how science research is connected globally and how the work of one team feeds the future research of others.